canonical/data-science-stack/docs/reference/enable-gpu.rst

 Enable Nvidia GPUs
 ==================

 To be able to run workloads on GPU with DSS, you need to have NVIDIA drivers installed on your machine.
-This can be done using `Microk8s GPU add-on`_.
+This can be done using `MicroK8s GPU add-on`_.

 Before installing DSS:

-1. Follow the Microk8s documentation to `Install Microk8s`_.
+1. Follow the MicroK8s documentation to `Install MicroK8s`_.

-2. Enable Microk8s add-ons
+2. Enable MicroK8s add-ons, including GPU.

     .. code-block:: bash